ARMmbed/mbed_OS_API_Docs/docs/Analog_IO/AnalogOut.md

 # AnalogOut

-The AnalogOut Interface is used to set the voltage of an analog output pin.
-The AnalogOut Interface can be used to set a voltage on pin somewhere in the range of VSS to VCC.
-Not all pins are capable of being AnalogOut so check the documentation.
-For more information on what it takes to convert an digital value to its analog representation see [http://en.wikipedia.org/wiki/Digital-to-analog_converter](http://en.wikipedia.org/wiki/Digital-to-analog_converter).
+You use the AnalogOut interface to set the voltage of an analog output pin to a value in the range of VSS to VCC.

+<span class="notes">**Note:** Not all pins are capable of being AnalogOut, so check your board's documentation.</span>

 ## API